 In the Department of History, Pizzorno teaches courses on digital methods, materiality theory, and ancient history.
 He is also responsible for the coordination and development of departmental initiatives in digital research and pedagogy through the Program in Digital History.
 Pizzorno also helps coordinate university-wide digital initiatives through the Digital Scholarship Support Group, which he co-founded in 2015, and of which he is Faculty Chair.

-Pizzorno’s extensive archaeological fieldwork experience includes excavation, regional survey, and mapping projects across South America, Europe, and the Middle East.
-He is currently working on a monograph on Dinkha Tepe, an archaeological site in northwestern Iran.
+He is currently co-principal investigator on two major international research projects, the Documentary Archaeology of Late Medieval Europe and the Holocaust Materialities Network, and is currently finishing a monograph on Dinkha Tepe, an archaeological site in northwestern Iran.
 The monograph challenges key aspects of our understanding of the history of the region by weaving together different strands of evidence—stratigraphic, artefactual, textual, landscape, and scientific—to reconstruct the long–term history of the site from the second millennium BCE to the present.

-Before joining the History Department at Harvard in 2014, Pizzorno was a Research Associate at the University of Pennsylvania Museum of Archaeology and Anthropology, where he led efforts to digitise, and make available online, the extensive archives of a number of long-running archaeological projects.
+Before joining the Department of History at Harvard in 2014, Pizzorno was a Research Associate at the University of Pennsylvania Museum of Archaeology and Anthropology, where he led efforts to digitize, and make available online, the extensive archives of several long-running archaeological projects.
 He received his PhD in Art and Archaeology of the Mediterranean World from the University of Pennsylvania in 2011.